 Tests and Repairs Consistent with the terms of this Agreement, Lost Creek shall have the right to interrupt the Gathering Services for Shipper when necessary to test, alter, modify, enlarge or repair any facility or property comprising a part of, or appurtenant to, the Lost Creek Facilities or otherwise related to the operation thereof for Normal and Routine Maintenance.
 Lost Creek shall endeavor to cause a minimum of inconvenience to Shipper because of such interruptions and shall provide Shipper at least seventy-two (72) hours prior written notice for preplanned, non-emergency interruptions.

 Curtailment of Service(s) If Lost Creek at any time and from time to time in good faith determines that for operational, safety or capacity reasons it must Curtail or shut off receipt of Shipper’s Gas hereunder it will notify Shipper of such fact and will confirm such notice in writing.
 Shipper will immediately comply with Lost Creek’s request for Curtailment or shut-in in accordance with Lost Creek’s notice.
-Shipper additionally grants Lost Creek the right at all times to shut-in for safety reasons any wellhead, compressor or block valve controlling Gas entering Lost Creek’s System.
+Shipper additionally grants Lost Creek the right at all times to shut-in for safety reasons any wellhead, compressor or block valve controlling Gas entering the System.

 Curtailment Procedures If Lost Creek determines on any Day that the capacity of the System or any portion thereof is insufficient to satisfy the requirements for Gathering Services requested pursuant to executed Lost Creek gathering agreements on the System, Lost Creek may Curtail or interrupt deliveries in accordance with the priorities set forth herein, to the extent necessary to maintain priority of Gathering Services.
 Causes for Curtailment or interruption may be Force Majeure, insufficient downstream or System capacity, regulatory rule or order and/or Normal and Routine Maintenance.
 Lost Creek shall Curtail Gathering Services based upon the daily Scheduled Nomination of Shipper and other shippers for Gathering of Gas pursuant to executed Lost Creek gas gathering agreements on the System, provided however, such nominations shall not exceed (i) a shipper’s then current capability to deliver such shipper’s Gas, (ii) the available capacity of Lost Creek’s System, (iii) the capacity on any applicable segment of Lost Creek’s System, or (iv) the capacity at any applicable Receipt or Delivery Point(s).
 Gas shall be Curtailed in accordance with the following priority: